JakeLo123/plant-tracker/README.md

 ## getting started
 This program uses [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/).
 To get started, clone this repo, then `cd` into the main directory and run command `$ npm install` to install dependencies.
 Create a [PostgreSQL](https://postgresapp.com/) database called `tandemplants`, as well as one called `tandemplants.test` for automated testing.
-Run command `npm run dev` to start the app, and visit `localhost:3030`.
+After creating the database, run `$ npm run seed`, to seed the database.
+Finally, run command `npm run dev` to start the app, and visit `localhost:3030`.

 ### usage
 Visit `localhost:3030` to see the watering schedule for any given day between December 16, 2019, and March 10, 2020.
 Once you water a plant, you can cross it out, so you know it's been watered.